jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/observes/etls/arm-etl.md

 ---
 id: arm-etl
-title: Arm ETL
+title: ARM ETL
-sidebar_label: Arm
+sidebar_label: ARM
 slug: /development/arm-etl
 ---

-This ETL process extracts data from the arm database (dynamo) and sends it to the warehouse (redshift).
+This ETL process extracts data from the ARM database (dynamo) and sends it to the warehouse (redshift).

 :::note